jjdelc/sorl-sepia/README.md

 `SORL_DEFAULT_SEPIA_TONE = (255, 240, 192) # Default value`

+If you just want your images to be grayscale set the default tone to (0, 0, 0)

 ### Templatetag options

 Alternatively, if you want to enable sepia and tone per image, use the `sepia` and `sepia_tone` thumbnail templatetag options: